pschool-in/curriculum/content/social/family-5.md

 ### Decision making

 We live together in a family.
-Every person’s likes and dislikes are different.
+Every person has their own likes and dislikes.
 Thoughts and opinions can also differ.
-We ourselves are different from others.

-When everyone has a role in decision making, each person gets the opportunity to say what they think.We feel like a more important part of the family when we see that our opinion is valued.
+So, when everyone has a role in decision making, each person gets the opportunity to say what they think.
+We feel like a more important part of the family when we see that our opinion is valued.

 ### Honesty

-Everyone makes mistakes.When we realize that we have made a mistake, we should talk about it openly with our friends and family.
+Everyone makes mistakes.
+When we realize that we have made a mistake, we should talk about it openly with our friends and family.
 It will help us correct our mistake.
 It will also teach us to be honest.
 It is necessary to be honest and sincere in our work.
 Because, if we are dishonest, we lose our self-confidence.

 ### Co-operation